M*A*S*H (film): Plot

-Painless, described as "the best-equipped dentist in the Army" and "the dental Don Juan of Detroit," becomes depressed over an incident of impotence and announces his intent to commit suicide, believing that he has turned homosexual.
-The Swampmen agree to help him carry out the deed, staging a feast to evoke Leonardo da Vinci's Last Supper, arranging for Father Mulcahy to give Painless absolution and communion, and providing him with a "black capsule" (actually a sleeping pill) to speed him on his way.
-Hawkeye persuades the gorgeous Lieutenant "Dish" Schneider—who has remained faithful to her husband and is being transferred back to the United States for discharge—to spend the night with Painless and allay his concern about his "latent homosexuality".
-The next morning, Painless is his usual cheerful self, and a smiling Dish leaves camp in a helicopter to start her journey home.
+Painless, described as "best-equipped dentist in the Army" and "the dental Don Juan of Detroit", fears an incident of impotence has turned him homosexual and he announces his intent to commit suicide.
+The Swampmen agree to help, stage a feast to evoke Leonardo da Vinci's Last Supper, arrange for Father Mulcahy to give absolution and communion, and provide him with a "black capsule" (actually a sleeping pill) to speed him on his way.
+Hawkeye persuades the gorgeous Lieutenant "Dish" Schneider — who has remained faithful to her husband and is being transferred back to the United States for discharge — to spend the night with Painless and allay his concern about his "latent homosexuality".
+The next morning, Painless is his usual cheerful self, and a smiling Dish departs for home in a helicopter.

-Trapper and Hawkeye are sent to Japan on temporary duty to operate on a Congressman's son and hopefully, play some golf.
-When they later perform an unauthorized operation on a local infant, they face disciplinary action from the hospital commander for misusing Army resources.
-Trapper uses Anesthetic gas to sedate the commander.
+Hawkeye and Trapper fly to Japan to operate on a Congressman's son as a way of playing golf.
+When they also perform an unauthorized operation on a local infant, they face disciplinary action from the hospital commander for misusing Army resources.
+Trapper uses anesthetic gas to sedate the commander.
 Using staged photographs of him as he awakens in bed with a prostitute, they blackmail him into keeping his mouth shut.

-Following their return to camp, Blake and General Hammond organize a football game between the 4077th and the 325th Evac Hospital and wager several thousand dollars on its outcome.
-At Hawkeye's suggestion, Blake applies to have a specific neurosurgeon – Dr. Oliver Harmon "Spearchucker" Jones, a former professional football player for the San Francisco 49ers – transferred to the 4077th as a ringer.
-Hawkeye also suggests that Blake bet half his money up front and keep Jones out of the first half of the game.
+Blake and General Hammond organize a football game between the 4077th and the 325th Evac Hospital and heavily wager on the outcome.
+At Hawkeye's suggestion, Blake applies to have a specific neurosurgeon — Dr. Oliver Harmon "Spearchucker" Jones, a former professional football player for the San Francisco 49ers — transferred to the 4077th as a ringer.
+Hawkeye also suggests Blake bet half his money up front and keep Jones out of the first half of the game.
 The 325th scores repeatedly and easily, even after the 4077th drugs one of their star players to incapacitate him.
 Hammond confidently offers high odds, against which Blake bets the rest of his money.
 Jones enters the second half, which quickly devolves into a free-for-all, and the 4077th gets the 325th's second ringer thrown out of the game and wins with a final trick play.

-Not long after the football game, Hawkeye and Duke get their discharge orders and begin their journey home – taking the same stolen Jeep in which they arrived.
+Not long after the football game, Hawkeye and Duke get their discharge orders and begin their journey home — taking the same stolen Jeep in which they arrived.